Michael Concio

-Michael Concio Jr. (born 2005) is a Filipino chess player who holds the title of International Master (IM).
+Michael Concio Jr. (born 2005) is a Filipino chess player who holds the title of International Master.
 He has gained recognition for his achievements in chess tournaments both locally and internationally.

 Chess career

 Chess World Cup Qualification

-He qualified to play for the Chess World Cup 2021 where he was defeated 2-0 by Aravindh Chithambaram in the first round.
+He qualified to play for the Chess World Cup 2021, where he was defeated 2-0 by Aravindh Chithambaram in the first round.